 May God bless you and keep you.
 If you are not a believer and want to know more, please reach out to this ministry.
 We have no strings attached, we do not want your money, we want to share the good news of Jesus Christ.
 For those that are believers, thank you for reading, I encourage you to share your thoughts with us, prayer requests, and any comments you may have on this or other messages.

 Share our site with your friends, family or co-workers.
 If you meet a stranger today and the Holy Spirit tugs at your heart to open up about salvation, pass along this website in the process, direct them to our messages about salvation.
+Also remember that we offer, free of charge, ministry cards that will help you break the ice to start a conversation about Jesus – go to the comments link at the top of this page and request your cards today.

 view counter 7,355